bcgov/castor/R/SpaDES-modules/roadCastor/README.md

-## roadCLUS
+## roadCastor

 ### What it does

 Simulates the development of roads for transporting timber.
-Three approaches can be simulated: 1) as the crow flies; 2) as the wolf runs; and 3) a minimum spanning tree (see [here](https://github.com/bcgov/clus/blob/master/reports/roads/draft-CLUS-roads.md) )
+Three approaches can be simulated: 1) as the crow flies; 2) as the wolf runs; and 3) a minimum spanning tree (see [here](https://github.com/bcgov/castor/blob/master/reports/roads/draft-CLUS-roads.md) )

 >porting this code over to R package roads: https://github.com/LandSciTech/roads ???